nebari-dev/nebari/docs/source/admin_guide/upgrade.md

 (Note that `qhub deploy` would perform this render step too, but will also immediately redeploy your qhub.)

 Commit all the files (qhub-config.yaml and GitHub/GitLab workflow files) back to the remote repo.
-All files need to be commited together in the same commit.
+All files need to be committed together in the same commit.

 ## Known versions that require re-deployment